Here are some examples

 wearing two hats as the acting commander and maintenance control officer.

-Definitely a lack of sleep on this end but he should be back in a week or
+Definitely a lack of sleep on this end but he should be back in a week

 Fortunately after many phone calls with the girl's doctor at Tripler Medical